Assessing the Alignment of Popular CNNs to the Brain for Valence Appraisal: Influence of Object Classes

-with $M(b)$ the maximum CAM score and $A(b)$ the average CAM score within $b$.
-This score function gives more weight to bounding boxes with averages close to the maximum (i.e., homogeneous boxes in terms of CAM score), in order to avoid overweighing local ``hot spots'' in larger bounding boxes.
+with $\max(b)$ the maximum CAM score and $\text{avg}(b)$ the average CAM score within bounding box $b \in B$.
+This score function gives more weight to bounding boxes with averages close to the maximum, i.e., homogeneous boxes in terms of CAM score.
 Third, while the original EmoCAM implementation was limited to examining a single convolutional layer, we update the system to be applicable to individual \emph{filters}.
-Concretely, we apply GradCAM \cite{GradCAM} to a target layer, but do not aggregate the CAM results over all filters, instead further processing each filter individually, allowing to weight the importance of object classes to output labels for each individual filter in the network.\footnote{Although \emocam{} allows the choice of different CAM techniques, it was shown in \cite{EmoCAM24} that results were highly correlated for all choices.} Imagining an emotion detection network, this allows, e.g., to detect filters that are very sensitive to faces when predicting ``anger''.
-Fourth and finally, we make using segmentation models possible, allowing to do away with the bounding boxes and focus solely on the surface of the detected objects.
-This approach was however not used for the results reported in this paper, as at present we give preference to the larger set of object classes present in Open Images (601) compared to typical segmentation models (e.g., 80 for COCO-based models).
+Concretely, we apply GradCAM \cite{GradCAM} to a target layer, but do not aggregate the CAM results over all filters, instead further processing each filter individually, allowing to weight the importance of object classes to output labels for each individual filter in the network.\footnote{Although \emocam{} allows the choice of different CAM techniques, it was shown in \cite{EmoCAM24} that results were highly correlated for all choices.} Imagining an emotion detection network, this allows, e.g., to detect filters that are very sensitive to faces when predicting ``Anger''.